↖ Homepage of the site 'What to do with your life?'

 |

-Work one's own Cognitivo-affective system To limit irrational fear resulting from past experiences.
+Working on one's cognitive-affective system to limit irrational fear resulting from past experiences.

 |